 Item variation stores are used for most variation data other than that used for TrueType glyph outlines, including the variation data in ‘MVAR’, ‘HVAR’, ‘VVAR’, ‘BASE’, ‘GDEF’ and ‘COLR’ tables.

-NOTE For CFF2 glyph outlines, delta values are interleaved directly within glyph outline description in the ‘CFF2’ table.
+NOTE For CFF2 glyph outlines, delta values are interleaved directly within the glyph outline description in the ‘CFF2’ table.
 The sets of regions which are associated with the delta sets are defined in an item variation store, contained as a subtable within the CFF2 table.
 See the ‘CFF2’ table description for additional details.

 The item variation store formats organize sets of variation data into groupings by the target items.
 This makes the formats well-suited to computing interpolated instance values for particular font data items.
 This is useful for certain text layout operations in which only certain data items are required, such as the advance widths of specific glyphs or anchor positions used in specific ‘GPOS’ lookup tables.

 The different tables that use item variation stores have their own top-level formats.
-Each will include an offset to an itemVariationStore table, containing the variation data.
-This chapter describes the shared formats: the itemVariationStore and its component structures.
+Each will include an offset to an ItemVariationStore table, containing the variation data.
+This chapter describes the shared formats: the ItemVariationStore and its component structures.

 Associating target items to variation data